HeegerGao/RiEMann/README.md

 ## Data Preparation

 Please put your data in the `data/{your_exp_name}`.
-We provide the demonstrations for the mug experiment at `data/mug/pick`, both for training and testing.
+We provide the demonstrations for the mug-pick experiment at `data/mug/pick`, both for training and testing.

 The demonstration file is a .npz file and is in the following data structure:
 ```